Mandakini (1999 film): Production

 Film was co-produced by director himself with a group of young Sri Lankans in Australia including Kithsiri Karunarathna, Wimal Samarasingha, Ujith Hewabasithage, Athula Ginige, Kamal Bandara, S.J.
 Sarath Kumara, Srilal Jayaweera and Lakshman Gamage.
-The world premiere was held in Sydney under the patronage of Australians and aborigines at Greater Union Theatre in 7 March 1999.
+The world premiere was held in Sydney under the patronage of Australians and aborigines at Greater Union Theatre on 7 March 1999.
 It is the first Sri Lanka-Australia co-production.
 Two professional aborigine actors, Joe Horacek and Chris Johnson starring in the film as well as Veddhas in Sri Lanka.

-The film has been shot in and around Sydney, Opera House and the Harbour, Australia and locations of Blue Mountain in Katumba, Javis Bay and Redfern two prominent aborigines villages.
+The film has been shot in and around Sydney, Opera House and the harbour, Australia and locations of Blue Mountain in Katumba, Javis Bay and Redfern two prominent aborigines villages.
 Professor Sunil Ariyaratne and Vasantha Kumara Kobawaka worked as lyricists whereas Samitha Mudunkotuwa, Athula Adhikari and Athma Liyanage joined as playback singers.
 Wimal Samaranayake is the production manager while Lal Harindranath is the art director.